21-DOT-DEV/subtree/README.md

   --from "src/**/*.c" \
   --to vendor/

+# Multi-destination extraction (012) - fan-out to multiple locations
+subtree extract --name mylib \
+  --from "**/*.h" \
+  --to Lib/include/ \
+  --to Vendor/headers/

+# Combined: multi-pattern + multi-destination (cartesian product)
+subtree extract --name mylib \
+  --from "*.h" --from "*.c" \
+  --to Lib/ --to Vendor/

 # Brace expansion (011) - compact patterns with {alternatives}
 subtree extract --name mylib --from "*.{h,c,cpp}" --to Sources/ subtree extract --name mylib --from "{src,test}/*.swift" --to Sources/